-The current (second) generation Escalade ESV was introduced for 2007.
+Since its introduction, changes throughout this generation were minimal and typically consisted of equipment shuffling.
 Initially, just one loaded trim level was offered, but the following year saw the debut of the ultra-swank Platinum trim level.
-For '09 the ESV received E85 fuel capability, standard navigation (with real-time traffic) and available high-tech features such as a blind-spot warning system, LED headlights (Platinum), Bluetooth and the Magnetic Ride Control adaptive suspension (for versions with 22-inch wheels).
-The '10 Escalade received cylinder-deactivation technology, so those models produced earlier achieve 1 fewer mpg.
+For '09 the ESV received E85 fuel capability, standard navigation and available high-tech features such as a blind-spot warning system, LED headlights, Bluetooth and the magnetic ride control adaptive suspension.
+The 2010 Escalade received cylinder-deactivation technology, which boosted fuel economy by a single mpg.
 That year also saw a new USB connection for portable audio devices and a pair of new trim levels -- Luxury and Premium -- that filled the gap between the base and Platinum versions.

 The first Escalade ESV generation sold from 2003-'06.
-It lacked the current model's sophistication and polish, but had all its brashness.
+It lacked the next generation's sophistication and polish, but had all its brashness.
 It was powered by a 345-hp 6.0-liter V8 mated to a four-speed automatic, and AWD was standard.
 Like the current model, this Escalade ESV came equipped with plenty of standard luxury and safety features.
 At the time, our editors were impressed with the vehicle's V8 power, plush ride quality, cargo capacity and features.
 Downsides were few but included poor fuel economy and unimpressive braking distances.
 Much like the current Escalade ESV, this one was hampered by its bulk in tight spots -- a problem exacerbated by the first-gen model's numb recirculating-ball steering setup.

-Read the most recent 2013 Cadillac Escalade ESV review.
+Read the most recent 2019 Cadillac Escalade ESV review.